-Despite the fact that the reduction of CO2 to carbohydrates within the Calvin-Benson cycle is driven by the products of the light reactions of photosynthesis, ATP and NADPH, it does not directly require light, and thus, belongs to the photosynthetic light-independent ('dark') reactions [3].
-Until the discovery (1958) of the 'bicarbonate effect' on the light-dependent electron flow by Otto Warburg and Günter Krippahl, CO2 was assumed to be involved only in the 'dark' and not in the 'light' reactions [4].
-Warburg and Krippahl found that the high rates of the Hill reaction (electron flow in isolated broken chloroplasts illuminated in the presence of an artificial electron acceptor via the measurements of O_2 production) required the presence of CO_2 in the gas phase above the sample suspension.
-Specifically, it was shown that the O2 evolution rate measured in grana isolated from kohlrabi leaves in the presence of quinone (as electron acceptor) was significantly higher when argon atmosphere above the sample contained 1.4% CO_2 (v/v) (see Fig. 2).
+Despite the fact that the reduction of $CO_2$ to carbohydrates within the Calvin-Benson cycle is driven by the products of the light reactions of photosynthesis, ATP and NADPH, it does not directly require light, and thus, belongs to the photosynthetic light-independent ('dark') reactions [3].
+Until the discovery (1958) of the 'bicarbonate effect' on the light-dependent electron flow by Otto Warburg and Günter Krippahl, $CO_2$ was assumed to be involved only in the 'dark' and not in the 'light' reactions [4].
+Warburg and Krippahl found that the high rates of the Hill reaction (the reaction which allows the study of electron flow in isolated broken chloroplasts illuminated in the presence of an artificial electron acceptor via the measurements of $O_2$ production) required the presence of $CO_2$ in the gas phase above the sample suspension.
+Specifically, it was shown that the $O_2$ evolution rate measured in grana isolated from kohlrabi leaves in the presence of quinone (as electron acceptor) was significantly higher when argon atmosphere above the sample contained 1.4% $CO_2$ (v/v) (see Fig. 2).
 In spite of the earlier difficulties with its reproducibility, many research groups confirmed this phenomenon (outlined in Section 3.1).
-Later on, Alan Stemler and Govindjee [5] significantly improved reproducibility of the bicarbonate effect by developing a reliable method of CO_2/HCO_3^- depletion.
+Later on, Alan Stemler and Govindjee [5] significantly improved reproducibility of the bicarbonate effect by developing a reliable method of $CO_2/HCO_3^-$ depletion.

-Otto Warburg believed that the observed phenomenon provides evidence for his 'photolyte theory', in which O2 originates from the splitting of 'activated CO2', not from water.
-In 1964, he noted "As was expected, no proof of water photolysis survived the discovery of 'active CO2'" [6].
+Otto Warburg believed that the observed phenomenon provides evidence for his 'photolyte theory', in which O2 originates from the splitting of 'activated $CO_2$ ', not from water.
+In 1964, he noted "As was expected, no proof of water photolysis survived the discovery of 'active $CO_2$ '" [6].
 Despite this mistaken interpretation, the finding made by Warburg and Krippahl was fundamental to subsequent research of the 'bicarbonate effect' on light-induced electron transport during photosynthesis.
 Their discovery initiated long-term debates about possible action site(s) and role(s) of inorganic carbon on photosynthetic O2 production.
-Thus, intensive studies by many laboratories explored the possibility that HCO_3^- ($CO_3^2^-$) (and not CO_2) is required for both PSII electron transport efficiency and for the photo-assembly of the inorganic core (the Mn_4CaO_5 cluster) of the O2-evolving complex (OEC) of PSII (see Sections 2 and 3; for previous historical overviews, see [7-14]).
+Thus, intensive studies by many laboratories explored the possibility that $HCO_3^{-}(CO_3^{2^-})$ (and not $CO_2$ ) is required for both PSII electron transport efficiency and for the photoassembly of the inorganic core (the $Mn_4CaO_5$ cluster) of the O2-evolving complex (OEC) of PSII (see Sections 2 and 3; for previous historical overviews, see [7-14]).